New Zealand National League: History

 In March 2021, New Zealand Football announced a change to the structure of both the premiership and the top regional leagues around the country.
 The four top regional leagues (NRFL Premier, Central Premier League, Mainland Premier League and the FootballSouth Premier League) would be formed into the Northern League, Central League, and the Southern League.
 These leagues would allow local clubs to qualify for the premiership season (now known as the National League Championship), with the top 4 teams from the Northern League, the top 3 teams from the Central League, and the top 2 teams from the Southern League making up the competition, alongside the Wellington Phoenix Reserve side.
 All teams that qualify plus the Phoenix Reserves, would then play a single round-robin competition between October and December.
 The top two placed teams will then progress to the Grand Final.

-In November 2021, during the first edition of the National League, New Zealand Football announced the National League had been cancelled for that season due to COVID-19.
-Qualified teams from Auckland and Waikato were unable to participate due to their alert levels.
+In 2021 New Zealand Football announced a change in plans to the Championship phase of the 2021 competition due to COVID-19 alert levels.
+The Championship phase was to be split up into two 'Hubs', the Auckland Hub and the South Hub, followed by a finals series.
+The Auckland Hub had Northern League team competing, with the South Hub having Central League and Southern League teams competing.
+Later on the 1 November, after confirmation that the alert levels would not change to allow the Auckland and Waikato teams to play any further part in the National Competition, New Zealand Football announced that they were cancelling the remainder of the National League.
 New Zealand Football replaced this with a one-off competition, the South Central Series, for teams qualifying from the Central League and Southern League.
 Miramar Rangers were both the premiers and champions for this stand alone competition.

-The 2022 New Zealand National League Championship phase will kick off on 1 October 2022.
+The 2022 New Zealand National League Championship phase kicked off on 1 October 2022.